 Since December 2020, when compared to Singapore’s stock market barometer, the Straits Times Index (STI), the banks’ shares have done pretty well.

-For instance, shares in DBS have risen 52% versus the STI’s increase of 25%.
+For instance, shares in DBS have risen around 23% versus the STI’s decline of some 2%.
 DBS is currently the best-performing bank over the past year.

 Increased optimism about Singapore’s economy mending with the vaccine roll-outs could have helped to lift investor sentiment.

-With the banks’ share prices going up of late, investors who have the long term in mind could be wondering:
+With the banks’ share prices falling of late, investors who have the long term in mind could be wondering: